CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC Final Event Trials

+Q13: Since the CFE Trials use a fake opponent, is the CFE simulation using fake CFE infrastructure or the real thing?

+A13: The latter.

+Q12: Did we just get a perfect scorecard?

+A12: Yes, at least one team has completed all required and all suggested Trials as of March 17, 2016.

+Q11: Are the IDS tap and IDS logging to stdout the same thing?

+A11: No.

+Q10: Is IDS logging available on the CFE infrastructure?

+A10: No.

 Q9:  Our CRS keeps observing ARP requests for 192.168.1.30, why is this?

 A9:  See A8.